Our renowned SCI rehab blends compassion and creativity.

 Family member education and involvement

 Like all catastrophic illnesses and injuries, spinal cord injury has a ripple effect on the survivor’s family.
-The family dynamic may have changed.
-There may be worries if the main breadwinner is unable to work.
-Expectations for recovery may not be in line with reality.

 That’s why we help both the patient and family develop coping strategies to adjust to their new reality.
 The health of the family and the health of the client are so interconnected that both need to be a part of the treatment process.